19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Experience Points.md

 - A mythic treasure is 10 [XP](Experience%20Points.md).
 	- Any magical treasure that is especially powerful (25000+) is a mythic treasure.
 		- Generally, there is at most 1 mythic treasure reward per quest / dungeon.
+	- For 'priceless' treasure (1,000,000+), the PCs gain a [Level](Level.md) and they don't reset [XP](Experience%20Points.md).
 ### Combat XP
 - Defeated creatures (includes breaking [Morale](../../Social%20Systems/Morale%20System.md)) grant [XP](Experience%20Points.md) equal to [Half](../../Foreword/Rule%20for%20rules.md#Halving) their [Level](Level.md).
 ### Narrative Explanation
 PCs get [XP](Experience%20Points.md) primarily by passively absorbing magic.
-This is what allows them to gain [Abilities](../Chosen%20Statistics/Ability%20Scores.md) so much faster than, say, a wizard studying alone in their tower getting no new items.
+This is what allows them to gain [Abilities](../Chosen%20Statistics/Ability%20Scores.md) so much faster than, say, a fighter practicing on training dummies.
 Making your own spell scrolls or potions does not count as finding magic items, you already have that magic.
 ## Session Method (Story Games)
+*Optional Rule: Not Recommended*
 This optional [XP](Experience%20Points.md) rule is as follows.
 It is better suited for less lethal games.
 - The GM awards 1-5 [XP](Experience%20Points.md) at the end of the session based on how successful the party was that session, however this campaign defines success.
 	- [XP](Experience%20Points.md) rewards of 3 or 4 should be how much a competent group usually gets.